dotnet/docs-maui/docs/platform-integration/configure-multi-targeting.md

 :::image type="content" source="media/configure-multi-targeting/platform-folders.png" alt-text="Platform folders screenshot.":::

 The folders for each target platform contain platform-specific code that starts the app on each platform, plus any additional platform code you add.
-At build time, the compiler only includes the code from each folder when building for that specific platform.
+At build time, the build system only includes the code from each folder when building for that specific platform.
 For example, when you build for Android the files in the _Platforms_ > _Android_ folder will be built into the app package, but the files in the other _Platform_ folders won't be.

 In addition to this default multi-targeting approach, .NET MAUI apps can also be multi-targeted based on your own filename and folder criteria.
 This enables you to structure your .NET MAUI app project so that you don't have to place your platform code into sub-folders of the _Platforms_ folder.

 ## Configure filename-based multi-targeting

-A standard multi-targeting pattern is to include the platform as an extension in the filename containing the platform code.
+A standard multi-targeting pattern is to include the platform as an extension in the filename for the platform code.
+For example, _MyService.Android.cs_ would represent the Android-specific implementation of the `MyService` class.
 The build system can be configured to use this pattern by adding the following XML to your .NET MAUI app project (.csproj) file as children of the `<Project>` node:

 ```xml
 <ItemGroup Condition="$(TargetFramework.StartsWith('net6.0-android')) != true">